-STM 550B can be set into function test mode via the LRN button as described in chapter 4.1 or via the MODE field of the FUNCTIONAL_MODE NFC register as described in chapter 9.5.17.
+STM 550B can be set into function test mode via the LRN button as described in chapter 4.2 or via the MODE field of the FUNCTIONAL\MODE NFC register as described in chapter 9.5.17.

-Function Test Mode will be active for 120 seconds unless the LRN button is pressed before or the functional mode is changed via the NFC interface.
+Function Test Mode will be active for approximately 120 seconds; it can be stopped by pressing the LRN button or changing the functional mode via the NFC interface.